awsdocs/aws-control-tower-guide/doc_source/setting-up.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

-Note your AWS account number, because you need it for the next task\.
+Note your AWS account number, because you need it for other tasks\.

-## Create an IAM User<a name="setting-up-iam"></a>
+## Sign in as an Administrator user<a name="setting-up-iam"></a>

-Services in AWS, such as AWS Control Tower, require that your user account must provide credentials, so that the service can determine whether you have permission to utilize its resources\.
-AWS recommends that you don't make requests to other services from the *root user* credentials of your AWS account\.
+Services in AWS, such as AWS Control Tower, require your user account to provide credentials, so that the service can determine whether you have permission to utilize its resources\.
+AWS recommends that you don't make requests to services from the *root user* credentials of your AWS account\.

 Instead, create an AWS Identity and Access Management \(IAM\) user and grant that user full access\.
 We call these full\-access users *administrators*\.

 You can use the administrator credentials, instead of AWS account root user credentials of your account, to interact with AWS and perform tasks, such as create users and grant them the appropriate permissions\.
 For more information, see [Root Account Credentials vs\.
 IAM User Credentials](https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html) in the *AWS General Reference* and [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

-If you signed up for AWS but have not created an IAM user for yourself, you can create one using the IAM Management Console\.
+If you signed up for AWS but have not created an IAM user for yourself, you can create one using the [IAM console](https://console.aws.amazon.com/iam.)\.

 **To create an administrator user for yourself and add the user to an administrators group \(console\)**